 Political persecutees are afforded asylum

-The right to asylum enjoys constitutional status in Germany.
+The right to asylum has constitutional status in Germany.

 Political persecutees are afforded asylum in Germany in accordance with Article 16a of the Basic Law (GG) of the Federal Republic of Germany.